Iranian composer and opposition figure Shajarian buried near national poet

 He was swiftly banned from Iran’s music scene.

-State TV on Saturday made a brief announcement about Shajarian’s burial, which media said was attended by his family and fans.
+State TV on Saturday made a brief announcement about Shajarian’s burial, which the media said was attended by his family, the culture minister, music veterans, artists, and fans.

+The official IRNA news agency said big screens were installed in the streets of the nearby city of Mashhad to allow his fans to watch the procession live.

+However, state TV did not cover the event live and photos and videos were posted on semi-official websites hours after the funeral.

 Video footage posted on semi-official Iranian news sites showed mourners singing “Morgh-e Sahar” (The Dawn Bird) over Shajarian’s grave, an ode to freedom and revolution that he composed.